- Date & Time

-Please email Carolyn Longstreth in advance to RSVP and for more details and to get directions to the meeting place.
+Please email Ellen Hamingson in advance to RSVP and for more details and to get directions to the meeting place.
 The Weeders meet near the work site at 9:30 am and work until 1:30 pm with a lunch break.

 If you are interested in helping restore habitat at Point Reyes, but can't participate on Thursdays, join us for Habitat Restoration Program workdays, which are held on either the second or last Sunday of the most months.

 California Invasive Species Action Week